AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 I remember my college days well.

-While most of my classmates were focused on web development and mobile apps — the "safe" paths, the ones with clear job offers waiting at the end — I was fascinated by something different.
+While most of my classmates were focused on web development and mobile apps, the "safe" paths, the ones with clear job offers waiting at the end, I was fascinated by something different.
 Machine learning.
 Artificial intelligence.
 The idea that a machine could learn from data and make decisions felt like magic to me.
 I wanted to spend my career exploring that.

 People thought I was being unrealistic.